 It is necessary to define the population and the clients, what characterizes them from the perspective of objective loneliness (physical and functional isolation) and subjective loneliness (experience of social isolation).
-Based on this recommendation clear criteria's where added to the model, nevertheless there is still a need to define how to gather the information in a systematically and uniformly manner.
+Based on this recommendation, clear criteria were added to the model.
+Nevertheless, there is still a need to define how to gather the information in a systematic and consistent manner.

 It is necessary, after the suitable clients have been chosen, to conduct prioritization in accordance with their situations of objective and subjective loneliness.